Kim Kardashian Jewelry Heist: New Details Revealed Based On Interrogation Transcripts

-Kim Kardashian and Kanye West have been keeping low profile and out of the spotlight since the robbery Kim was the target of during Paris Fashion Week in the fall of 2016.
-Prior to this Kim was sure to flaunt her fashionable attire and expensive jewelry and post selfies endlessly, which always made followers aware of her whereabouts, and had a large role to play in how she was so easily targeted.
+Kim Kardashian and Kanye West have been keeping a low profile and out of the spotlight since the robbery Kim was the target of during Paris Fashion Week in the fall of 2016.
+Prior to this Kim was sure to flaunt her fashionable attire and expensive jewelry and post selfies endlessly, which always made followers aware of her whereabouts, and supposedly had a large role to play in how she was so easily targeted.

 The leader of the group that attacked Kim K has since been arrested and questioned.
 Information regarding the process and people involved are slowly being made known.
-The leader of the gang who tied up Kardashian and stole her expensive jewelry is Aomar Ait Khedach, a ganster with the nickname “Old Omar,”
+The leader of the gang who allegedly tied up Kardashian and stole her expensive jewelry is Aomar Ait Khedache, a gangster with the nickname “Old Omar,”

 The 60-year-old was arrested in early January alongside a number of other suspects from the burglary that happened on October 3.
-The gang leader shared with police that he and the group melted down the majority of the jewels they stole from the reality star and successfully sold it off yet kept Kim’s $4 million diamond ring.
+According to reports, the gang leader shared with police that he and the group melted down the majority of the jewels they stole from the reality star and successfully sold it off but kept Kim’s $4 million diamond ring.
 The total value of the jewelry stolen is an estimated $11 million.
 This information all comes via a transcript from the interrogation of Khedache which was shared in Le Monde newspaper.

 Kardashian Paris heist gang melted down jewels but kept her $4million ring, the gang leader tells police https://t.co/Pp7wksTsnP